hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

         allowing for distributed computing and data parallelism.
       - 1.9.0
       - 2.5?
-    * - Custom CUDA Kernels with PyTorch Extensions
+    * - Custom CUDA kernels with PyTorch extensions
       - Allows writing and using custom CUDA kernels directly with PyTorch.
       - 1.0.0
       - 3.8